-- Risks to patients were not always being managed effectively.
-For example, the practice did not have a defibrillator and had not risk assessed whether this was needed.
-A risk assessment was in place at the time of our inspection in May 2015 but this had been discarded by the practice. - Data showed some outcomes for patients with diabetes and mental health were low compared to the national average.

-- The practice did not keep a record of prescription pads in order to provide an audit trail. - Portable electrical equipment testing was out of date. - There was no schedule in place for the cleaning of handheld clinical equipment such as spirometer, nebulizer or ear irrigator. - The practice did not have a system in place to identify and support patients who were also carers. - Staff understood and fulfilled their responsibilities to raise concerns, and to report incidents and near misses.
+- Some risks to patients were not always being managed effectively.
+For example, the practice had purchased a defibrillator since the last inspection in January 2017 but had not trained staff in its use. - There was a system for recording significant events; however we were not assured that all events were being recorded.
+The GP gave an example of an event where a fax to hospital for a patient referral had gone missing but this was not recorded in the significant events log. - Data showed some outcomes for patients with diabetes and mental health were low compared to the national average.
+There was evidence of some improvement however and the practice had produced an action plan to ensure further improvement. - When we inspected in January 2017 there was no schedule in place for the cleaning of handheld clinical equipment such as spirometer, nebulizer or ear irrigator.
+This has still not been implemented. - The practice had a system in place to identify and support patients who were also carers but numbers were low. - Staff understood and fulfilled their responsibilities to raise concerns, and to report incidents and near misses.
 Reviews and investigations were carried out.
-Patients always received an apology. - Clinical audits had been carried out, and there was evidence that they were driving improvements to patient outcomes. - Patients said they were treated with compassion, dignity and respect.
-They felt cared for, supported and listened to. - The practice had a number of policies and procedures to govern activity.
+Patients always received an apology. - Clinical audits had been carried out, and there was evidence that they were driving improvements to patient outcomes.

+- Patients said they were treated with compassion, dignity and respect.
+They felt cared for, supported and listened to. - Information about services was available in formats where everybody would be able to understand or access it - The practice had a number of policies and procedures to govern activity.

-The areas where the provider must make improvements are:
+The areas in which the practice must make improvements are: